 The history of this pottery started in the 19th century.
 After the Franco-Prussian War of 1870, the economy in Germany experienced a great boom.
-As a result the cities installed water pipes and sewer systems in the cities.
-The forests in the region was a good source for the clay that was required to manufacture these pipes.
+As a result, the cities installed water pipes and sewer systems in the cities.
+The forests in the region were a good source for the clay that was required to manufacture these pipes.
 This is how the Thonrohrwerke company started in 1873.

 Meanwhile, in 1909, entrepreneur Heckmann from Meißen asked the city council to issue a building permit for a second pottery.
 Both the clay stores in the city forest and trained potters in the village, were likely to have been decisive for the location.
 In October 1909 a company with 10 partners was formed that paid for the construction of the ‘Deutsche Tonwaren Fabrik’.

 Production at the new factory started in May 1910.
 The range of products manufactured was very diverse.
 The factory produced not only pots, bowls, cups and jugs, but also hot water bottles and coffee pots.
 In 1911 also terracottas and decorative ceramics were added to the product lining.